arjanjohan/scaffold-move/README.md

 🧪 Scaffold Move is an open-source, cutting-edge toolkit for building decentralized applications (dApps) on Aptos or any other Move-based blockchain.
 It's designed to streamline the process of creating and deploying Move modules and building user interfaces that interact seamlessly with those modules.

-⚙️ Built using Next.js, Tailwind CSS, and TypeScript.
+⚙️ Built using Move, Aptos TS SDK, Next.js, Tailwind CSS, and TypeScript.

 Key Features:
 - 🛫 **Deployment Scripts**: Simplify and automate your deployment workflow.